SAP-samples/cap-local-development-workshop/exercises/03/README.md

 Working locally doesn't mean that we need to avoid development that involves remote services.
 A remote service API definition can be downloaded and imported, so that it becomes known to the CAP server (as a "required" service, rather than a "provided" service), and via the translation of the API definition to an internal model representation in Core Schema Notation [CSN] it can also be given active behavior and even test data.

-Everyone loves Northwind (don't they?) so let's use a cut-down version of Northwind, called Northbreeze, which is available at <https://developer-challenge.cfapps.eu10.hana.ondemand.com/odata/v4/northbreeze>.
+Everyone loves Northwind (don't they?) so let's use a cut-down version of Northwind, called Northbreeze, which is available as an OData v4 service at <https://developer-challenge.cfapps.eu10.hana.ondemand.com/odata/v4/northbreeze>

 ### Import the API definition

-The Northbreeze service is an OData v4 service and the API definition for that is essentially the EDMX available in the service's metadata document.
+The API definition of the Northbreeze service is essentially the EDMX available in the service's metadata document.

 👉 Retrieve the metadata document resource and store the representation in a file: